-- we price our products primarily in U.S. dollars; if the Euro, Yen or other currencies weaken relative to the U.S. dollar, our products may be relatively more expensive in these regions, which could result in a decrease in our sales;

-- the need to comply with foreign government regulation; - natural disasters affecting the countries in which we conduct our business; - reduced sales to our customers or interruption in our manufacturing processes in Asia Pacific that may arise from regional issues in Asia;
+- we price our products primarily in U.S. dollars; if the Euro, Yen or other currencies weaken relative to the U.S. dollar, our products may be relatively more expensive in these regions, which could result in a decrease in our sales; - the need to comply with foreign government regulation; - general geopolitical risks such as political and economic instability, potential hostilities and changes in diplomatic and trade relationships; - natural disasters affecting the countries in which we conduct our business; - reduced sales to our customers or interruption in our manufacturing processes in Asia Pacific that may arise from regional issues in Asia;